blaskovitsgroup/tmc-excited-states-GNNs/README.md

-# Excited-state prediction for transition-metal complexes
+# Graph Neural Networks for Accelerated Prediction of Excited-State Properties in Transition-Metal Complexes

 Code, trained models, input data, and evaluation records for predicting excited-state properties of transition-metal complexes.
 The study compares nine configurations: